 The present site is our legal information archive – feel free to browse.

-The site will be fully updated over the summer to reflect progress and introduce the expanded legal and diplomatic team now working on advancing Ecocide Law.
-Meantime for blog updates please see our campaign site.
+The site is in the process of being updated to reflect progress and introduce the expanded legal and diplomatic team now working on advancing Ecocide Law.
+Meantime for newsletters and blog updates please see our campaign site.

 The Rome Statute